-Desert Hot Springs is one of the most popular spa cities near Los Angeles.
+Desert Hot Springs is one of the most popular spa cities close to L.A.

 The well-known place has excellent hot springs water.

 Most spa cities in the U.S. look deserted, but it is not the case with areas near Los Angeles.

 Photo by Chuck Coker - Desert Hot Springs, California (2016) / CC BY-ND 2.0

 It is two hours' drive from Los Angeles to get to Desert Hot Springs.

 More than 20 natural mineral spring lodgings can be found in town.

 Nurturing Nest is a small hotel with only 7 guest rooms.

 The exterior looks simple like a private house.